orcwg/orcwg/cyber-resilience-sig/whitepapers/stewards-and-cra.md

 This matches the typical configuration of the relations between Stewards and Projects, when Stewards aren't directly involved in the development.
 This is frequently the case for Foundations.
-In this case, the Steward has also no way to be aware of such an exploited vulnerability if not informed by the Project
+In this case, the Steward has also no way to be aware of such an exploited vulnerability if not informed by the Project.

 The information that a vulnerability is being exploited might also come from external sources (like security researchers).
 In this case, if the Steward is not involved in the development, they have no legal obligation to report.
 However, they should pass the report to the Project.
-It is an open question if the Project needs to report it or not, but it would be the best practice to follow.
+It is an open question if the Project needs to report it or not, but it would be best practice to do so.

-On the other hand, if Steward is involved in the development and operations (that could be frequently the case of companies stewarding Projects they do not monetize), their staff will likely also handle vulnerability reports.
+On the other hand, if Steward is involved in the development and operations (that could frequently be the case of companies stewarding Projects they do not monetize), their staff will likely also handle vulnerability reports.
 In this case they may receive information on exploitation or detect it directly.
 In this case, the Steward is required to report the exploited vulnerability.